 Based on data on hypertension in Bali province, the number is 14,494 people, the highest sufferers of hypertension are in Klungkung Regency (12.98%), then Tabanan Regency (12.12%) and the lowest is Denpasar City (6.80%).
 Data on hypertension in Buleleng district amounted to (8.49%).
-Of the 129,815 estimated total Patients with hypertension in Buleleng Regency in 2019 as many as 63,232 people have
+Of the 129,815 estimated total Patients with hypertension in Buleleng Regency in 2019 as many as 63,232 people have received health services or 48.7%.
+The number of hypertension sufferers in the Buleleng 1 Public Health Center in 2020 amounted to 1,107 people.

 Anxiety can trigger an increase in adrenaline which affects heart activity, namely the occurrence of vasoconstriction of blood vessels and can increase blood pressure (Endang, et al 2014).
-One of the health problems that can cause anxiety is hypertension and the psychological aspects that accompany it.
-(Ministry of Health RI, 2013).
-The impact of anxiety can affect the stimulation of the sympathetic nervous system, which increases blood frequency, cardiac output and peripheral vascular resistance, in addition to spurring the heart to beat faster and stronger, so blood pressure will increase.
-If it is not treated immediately, it can cause bleeding, the anxiety of hypertensive clients is increasing with the lack of knowledge about the treatment of hypertension they are suffering from.
-Therefore, hypertension clients who experience anxiety require good treatment in reducing their anxiety.6-8
+One of the health problems that can cause anxiety is hypertension and the psychological aspects that accompany it (Ministry of Health RI, 2013).
+The impact of anxiety can affect the stimulation of the sympathetic nervous system, which increases blood frequency, cardiac output and peripheral scular resistance, in addition to spurring the heart to beat faster and stronger, so blood pressure will increase.
+If it is not treated immediately, it can cause bleeding, the anxiety of hypertensive clients is increasing with the lack of knowledge about the treatment of 6 pertension they are suffering from.
+Therefore, hypertension clients who experience anxiety require good treatment in reducing their anxiety.
+6-8

 Patients with hypertension who experience anxiety will show somatic symptoms and a sense of nervousness or fear.
 Somatic symptoms that can appear in anxiety include: dizziness or lightheadedness, diarrhea, sweating, difficulty breathing, nausea and vomiting, hypertension, palpitations or palpitations, dilated pupils, restlessness, restlessness, tremors or tremors, fainting, impaired urination.
 Anxiety does not only cause disturbances in the orientation of places, times, people, or events so that people look like people are confused (confused).
-Disturbances in the learning process that occur include decreased concentration, and repetition.^{9-11}
+Disturbances in the learning process that occur include decreased concentration, and repetition.
+9-11